Special Education Program

-Meegan, Susan and Mary-Ann welcome you to The Gap State School’s Special Education Program.
+Meegan, Eliz, Luke and Catherine welcome you to The Gap State School’s Special Education Program.

 Our school has a team of teachers and specialists committed to providing high quality learning for students with a disability.
 We do this by leveraging individual strengths and harnessing special interests, to overcome challenges, and foster motivation and engagement.

 All students of all abilities are welcomed and included at our school.
 Diversity is respected and embraced.
 We tailor our practices to meet the needs of students.